CryAndRRich/Tictactoe-Game/static/js/README.md

 # Tic Tac Toe Game:
-This is the file that contains the JS files which implement the **functions of each variation**
+This is the file that contains the JS files which implement the **functions of each variation** (currently, there are 3 variations: basic, hexagonal grids and 3D board)

 **Note**: The JS code for all variations, were originally inspired by Jothin Kumar’s repository [tic-tac-toe](https://github.com/Jothin-kumar/tic-tac-toe).
 I then customized it to suit my purpose